postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 This integration with Opsgenie triggers an alert in Opsgenie whenever there is an alert in Postman Monitor.
 The alert will then automatically close after the first successful run.

-This integration allows you to configure [Postman Monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever it fails.
+This integration allows you to configure [Postman Monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever your monitor fails.

 ## Get the Opsgenie API Key

-Log in to your Opsgenie account and go to the `Teams` tab and select the team you will add an integration to.
+Log in to your Opsgenie account and go to the **Teams** tab and select the team you will add an integration to.

 ![log in to Opsgenie](https://assets.postman.com/postman-docs/opsgenie-teams-select-bb.jpg)